rishav0511/pos-app/Validations.md

 1. Adding Order
 2. Updating Order
 3. Ordering for quantity more than inventory
-4. Order for Non existing barcode
+4. Creating Order for Non-existing barcode
+5. Updating Order for Non-existing barcode
-5. Get All Orders
+6. Get All Orders
-6. Get OrderItem from Order
+7. Get OrderItem from Order
-7. Get Path for generated Invoice
+8. Get Path for generated Invoice
-8. Get OrderData by orderId
+9. Get OrderData by orderId

 ReportDtoTest:
 1. Get inventory report